namecoin/pkcs11mod/README.md

    go mod tidy
    ~~~

-2. Place your application's directory as a sibling of the `pkcs11mod` directory.
+2. Place your Go PKCS#11 module's directory as a sibling of the `pkcs11mod` directory.

-3. Run the following in your application's directory:
+3. Run the following in your Go PKCS#11 module's directory:

    ~~~
    go mod edit -replace github.com/namecoin/pkcs11mod=../pkcs11mod